MicrosoftDX/nether/documentation/api/players/get-all-players.md

-# Get Players
+# Get All Players

 Get a list of all registered players.

 ## Request

-See Common parameters and headers that are used by all requests related to the Leaderboard Building Block
+See Common parameters and headers that are used by all requests related to the Leaderboard Building Block.

 Method  | Request URI
 ------- | -----------
-GET     | /players?api-version={api-version}
+GET     | `/api/players`

 ### JSON Body